 Officers Travel to Poland

-Through a grant from Seed The Dream Foundation, delegations of Israel Defense Forces travel to Poland with Holocaust survivors & their families to teach the lessons of the Holocaust and honor the memory of the victims.
+Through a grant from Seed The Dream Foundation, delegations of IDF Soldiers travel to Poland with Holocaust Survivors and their families to honor the memory of the victims and bear witness to the atrocities of the Holocaust.

 Documenting Eyewitness Testimony to the Holocaust

-Seed The Dream Foundation supports Yahad-In Unum, a Paris-based organization dedicated to identifying and documenting sites of mass executions of Jews in Eastern Europe during World War II, and recording interviews of eyewitnesses to these crimes.
+Seed The Dream Foundation supports Yahad-In Unum, in its efforts to uncover the mass execution sites of Jews in Eastern Europe during World War II and educate generations across the globe about the Holocaust.